vivascu/ml-kit-on-demand/README.md

 # ml-kit-on-demand
-Using ML Kit in on demand modules
+Using ML Kit in from demand feature modules on Android.